iterative/dvc.org/content/docs/command-reference/config.md

   updates the timestamp on that entry.
 This way, when the database needs a cleanup, DVC can sort entries chronologically, and remove the oldest ones.

 - `state.dir` - specify a custom location for the state file.
-This is necessary when using DVC on NFS or other mounted volumes.
+This may be necessary when using DVC on NFS or other mounted volumes.
   (By default, store SQLite-based remote indexes and state's `links` and `md5s` caches in the repository itself to avoid any